How to Use Earthing Shoes to Increase Energy and Mental Clarityby Scott Jeffrey

 In case there’s a short circuit, the ground wire provides a path for an electrical current to be absorbed into the ground.

 Without a ground wire, your body touching the device (an electrical box, appliance, power tool, etc.) may complete the ground path.
-This causes a shock, if not an electrocution.
+This causes a shock, if not electrocution.

 Earthing means connecting your physical body (skin layer) to the Earth.